‘General Hospital’ Spoilers: Nathan Varni Spills On Upcoming GH Plots

 The Fate Of Julexis

 Nathan promised General Hospital fans there is good stuff coming for Julian Jerome (William deVry) and Alexis Davis (Nancy Lee Grahn).
 Nathan said of Julian’s attempt on Alexis’ life, “He was under Olivia Jerome’s power” over the last year of General Hospital.
-He added General Hospital will see the Julexis plot unfolding into Spring and the question is, “Will true love win the day?”.
+He added General Hospital would see the Julexis plot unfolding into Spring and the question is, “Will true love win the day?”.

 The Fate Of CarSon